mawfia/SWE-681-Programming-Assignment/README.md

 INTRODUCTION:
 --------------------
 This is a non-sercure MongoDB, Express.js, Angular 8, Node.js prototype application designed, built, and deployed to cloud services over a period of 3 days.
 This applciation is best viewed on desktop with mobile device awareness that will gradually become more friendly.<br><br>
-<marquee>**Still under construction, security features covered during SWE 681 will be implemented as the course progresses.**</marquee>
+**Still under construction, security features covered during SWE 681 will be implemented as the course progresses.**

 SUMMARY:
 --------------------